Modeling collective behaviors: A moment-based approach: Acknowledgemewnts

 When $k$ is odd and $n$ is even, the next lemma shows a monotonicity relation for the parameter $P_{k,n}$ defined in (\ref{eq:p_k,n}).

 \begin{lemma} Let $k$ and $n$ be positive integers with $k\geq n$.
 If in addition $k+n$ is odd, then the parameter $P_{k,n}$ satisfies

 \end{lemma}

-\begin{proof} The parameter $P_{k,n}$ in (\ref{eq:p_k,n}) can be interpreted as the probability that when a coin is tossed $k$ times the difference between the number of heads and the number of tails exceeds $n$.
-We denote $N_{k,n}$ the numbers of possible cases for which $N_H-N_T>n$, where $N_H$ and $N_T$ are the numbers of heads and tails occurring in $k$ coin tosses.
-Then we have
+\begin{proof} The parameter $P_{k,n}$ in \eqref{eq:p_k,n} can be interpreted probabilistically.
+To this end, let $N_H$ and $N_T$ be the numbers of heads and tails occurring in $k$ coin tosses, and let $N_{k,n}$ be the numbers of possible cases for which $N_H-N_T>n$.
+Then

 and consequently $N_{k,n}=2^{k-1}P_{k,n}$ holds.
-Consider the first two tosses separately out of a total number of $k+2$ tosses.
-Then
+Considering the first two out of $k+2$ tosses separately, we have that